All Visitors Must Enter Malaysia through Airports only.

 This visa is issued for those travelling on business or investment only.

 Trip Must be sponsored by a local high-level individual or a local business company that invites them to Malaysia (the sponsoring company need to be well established and is required to submit copies of Form 9, 24 and 49 to the Immigration Department of Malaysia).

 The sponsor Must deposit RM 2000.00 per person to the Immigration Department of Malaysia as a security deposit.
 Visitors will be given a maximum of 30 days of stay with no extension allowed.

 Extension of Social/Business pass is not allowed unless approved by the Director-General or Deputy Director-General of the Immigration Department of Malaysia.

 Documents Needed: Passport, Travel Document

 Every person entering Malaysia must possess a valid national Passport or internationally recognized Travel Document valid for travel to Malaysia.
-Any person not in possession of a Passport or Travel Document which is recognized by the Malaysian Government must obtain a Document in lieu of Passport.
+Any person not in possession of a Passport or Travel Document which is recognized by the Malaysian Government must obtain a Document in lieu of a Passport.
 Application for the Document in lieu of Passport can be made at any Malaysian Representative Office abroad.
 Holders of Travel Documents like a Certificate of Identity, Laisser Passer, Titre de Voyage or a Country's Certificate of Permanent Residence must ensure that their return to the country which issued the document or the country of residence is guaranteed.
-The documents shall be valid, for more than six (6) months from the date of entry into Malaysia.
+The documents shall be valid for more than six (6) months from the date of entry into Malaysia.

 Fulfil visa requirement